Niu Jin: Life

 Niu Jin participated in the Battle of Jiangling of 208, during which he volunteered to lead 300 horsemen to attack the enemy, but was only saved by Cao Ren when he got surrounded.

 Years later, he participated in the counter-attack against the invading Shu forces in 231 and scored a victory over Zhuge Liang's unit, and pursued him to Mount Qi.
 In 234, he soundly defeated the Shu general Ma Dai on the battlefield and killed thousands of enemies.
 In 238, he followed Sima Yi on his campaign against Gongsun Yuan and was promoted to General of the Rear (後將軍).

 However, Niu Jin's accomplishments in his later years had only earned him the apprehension from the Simas, thus he was ordered to commit suicide by drinking poison.
 The exact reasons for his death as well as the year he died remain disputed.
 The Yuan Shi Juan states that the incident happened "after the Year of the Horse" and that Niu Jin was poisoned by drinking toxic wine.
 Other records state that it was because Niu Jin committed adultery with one of the Sima relatives and was assassinated with poison arrows "during the Year of the Cow".
-This account is somewhat supported by Wei's records as they state that an illegitimate child was born in the Sima family.
+According to the rumor which accounted by several history records, an illegitimate child born in the Sima family wad actually the biological son of Niu Jin.
+The product of the affair between Niu Jin and the anonymous wife of Sima family member was the future Emperor Yuan of Jin.
+Other historical records that mentioned this affairs was hè lín yù lù, an anecdotal novel written by Luo Dajing during Song dynasty; rong zhai sui bi, written by Hong Mai during Southern Song dynasty; and bin tui lu, unofficial historical notes written by Zhao Shanzheng during Ming dynasty.

 A story from unknown origin also states that Niu Jin was killed since he was actually a distant relative of the former emperor; his death date and the accuracy of this statement are difficult to verify.